particle-iot/docs/src/content/reference/firmware.md

 _Since 0.6.1_

-Used to check when time was last synchronized with Particle Cloud.
+Used to check when time was last synchronized with Particle Device Cloud.

 ```C++
 // SYNTAX